ChristofferEastcastle/online-shop/README.md

 ```
 mvn clean verify
 ```
+Notice that there will be some exceptions in the logs, but this is just Eureka trying to connect.
+This does not affect test results.

 If you want to run locally on your own machine, remember to use active profile `local`.
-You can then start db and RabbitMQ with
+Would then recommend using "services" in IntelliJ.
+You can then start db and RabbitMQ solo with:

 `docker-compose --profile local up`